cchen1986/system_setup/README.md

   twice in case on-my-zsh quit the install.

 * From now on, use iTerm2 as your default terminal app.
+  * "Command + ," to go to iTerm2 preference.
+  * Enable "Option + left, Option + right" for word navigation, go to "Profiles", and find "Option <-".
+Change the Action to: "Send Escape Sequence", "ESC+":
+    f.
+Same for "Option ->", set it to "ESC+": b.
+  * Enable "Option + delete" for word deletion: "Command ," -> "Keys" -> "Add".
+    "Option + Delete": Action = "Send Hex Code".
+Value should be "0x17" for word deletion.

 * `vim .vimrc`
   * Install plugins: `:PlugInstall`.